Prerana-the-coder/project-hub/README.md

 <br>
 AI/ML Enthusiast
 <br>
-Passionate about Data and Innovation.
+Passionate about Data and innovation.